- Applications and forms

 A change in the business structure or organizational structure such as a change from sole proprietorship to a corporation or a change of more than 50 percent of ownership in a corporation requires a new application and original licensing fees, including CSA.

-- In-state pharmacies must reapply for differential hours and ancillary personnel, if applicable, and onsite inspection.
+- In-state pharmacies must reapply for ancillary personnel, if applicable, and onsite inspection.